Israel-Tanjiro/Sapphire_G4CMP/README.md

 fSubstrate->AddElement(nistManager->FindOrBuildElement("Ga"), 1);
 fSubstrate->AddElement(nistManager->FindOrBuildElement("As"), 1);
 ```
-The other line of the code that you must change is this
+The other line of the code that you must change is
 ```ruby
   G4LatticeLogical* SubstrateLogical = LM->LoadLattice(fSubstrate, "Al2O3");
 ```